Sydney Trains Agency Information Guide

 - information we make publicly available

-Sydney Trains is a New South Wales Government agency, forming part of the Transport portfolio, delivering rail services to the Sydney metropolitan area.
+Sydney Trains is a New South Wales Government agency, forming part of the Transport portfolio, delivering rail services to the Greater Sydney metropolitan area.

 In the Transport cluster, Transport for NSW (TfNSW) is responsible for strategy, integration, coordination and improving the customer experience.
 More information on delivery of transport infrastructure and services in NSW is available in the TfNSW Information Guide.

 Transport operators, including Sydney Trains, focus on the provision of safe, clean, reliable and efficient transport services.
-Our legislated mandate is to deliver, maintain and provide safe and reliable passenger rail services throughout the Sydney metropolitan area.
+Our legislated mandate is to deliver, maintain and provide safe and reliable passenger rail services throughout the Greater Sydney metropolitan area.

 What we do